 capturebig2

 . . .
-Construction continues at the Court House.
-Use the East or North entrances.
-To avoid stair steps, use the East entrance . . .
 For the County Transportation bus call 785-527-2235 . . .
 For Property Fraud Alert signup, see the Register of Deeds page . . .
+County offices will be closed December 24 & 25 in observance of the Christmas holiday . . .

 Appeal Process for Real Property